 Originally in Asimovs, April/May 2006.

-When it appears last year, in an excellent issue (most of them are) of Asimovs, I summarised the plot:
+When it appeared last year, in an excellent issue (most of them are) of Asimovs, I summarised the plot:

 - Kayle uses nano-tech to rent herself out as a vehicle for rich people to vicariously experience events without being there physically.
 At a remote wedding, Kayla finds herself fighting for her life with a handsome wedding guest, but begins to suspect that there is more than chance playing a part in events, as her employer hasn’t told her everything.
 She gets one over on her employer, destroying her memories to prevent them getting into her employer’s hands (or brain), but in doing so, damages here memories (and feelings) for her co-escapee.

 It’s a well-handled story, although from memory just lacking that little some extra which would have stopped it being in the top echelon of the year.

 - Chu being a four-year old boy with an autistic spectrum disorder, and Nants being being bio-mimetic self-reproducing nanomachines, developed by the company which Chu’s father (himself a borderline autistic scientist).
 Fortunately, this isn’t (being Rucker it wouldn’t be) a standard scientist fiction story in which dad manages to help his son through his science.
 In fact, dad’s skills get to be used to send nants up onto Mars, where they create a quarter billion kilometer Dyson sphere.
 The mission is backed by the US government, and, surprise surprise, everyone on Earth gets to see the President’s face beaming down beningly on them.

 - However, the nants have a mind of their own, and they use this to quite a dramatic effect – and humanity starts to embrace the Singularity as they are Strossed into virtual beings run in a reality controlled by the Nants.